 The basic requirement is to be able to play back a 16-bit linear PCM stereo .WAV file at 44,100 samples per second, while simultaneously recording a new stereo .WAV file in the same format.
 For my offline analysis technique to work, playback and record sample clocks must be the same, and the digital audio must not be compressed or encoded.
 You have to able to figure out the total delay, including both recording latency and the acoustic delay from source to microphone, by looking at the recorded waveform in a visual editor.

 Almost any generic sound card or motherboard sound system should be able to handle this.
 You'll need appropriate cables and adapters to get from the usual 3.5 mm 3-circuit mini-jacks on the computer side to your amplifier or receiver, and your mic preamp.
-If you have an outboard audio digitizer, it will likely perform even better, and will have more flexible interface options than an internal sound card, as I found with the MOTU 828 I have in my studio.
+If you have an outboard audio digitizer it will likely perform even better, and will have more flexible interface options than an internal sound card.

 In the article I used Audacity for its ability to play and record in full duplex, its compatibility with a variety of sound file formats, and its visual waveform editor with sample-accurate time cursor.
 It's also free, and runs cross-platform.
 Apple's GarageBand and related programs cannot be used, because of their lossy compression algorithms which discard phase information and distort the time envelope of the tone bursts.